Psycho (1960 film): Release

 The film was released on June 16, 1960, at the DeMille Theatre and the Baronet Theatre in New York City.
 It was the first film sold in the US on the basis that no one would be admitted to the theater after the film had started.

 Hitchcock's "no late admission" policy for the film was unusual for the time.
 It was not an entirely original publicity strategy as Clouzot had done the same in France for Les Diaboliques (1955).
 Hitchcock believed people who entered the theater late and thus never saw the appearance of star actress Janet Leigh would feel cheated.
 At first theater owners opposed the idea, thinking they would lose business.
 However, after the first day, the owners enjoyed long lines of people waiting to see the film.
 Shortly before the release of Psycho, Hitchcock promised a film in "the Diabolique manner".

-The week after the New York premiere, the film opened at the Paramount Theatre, Boston; the Woods Theatre, Chicago and the Arcadia Theatre, Philadelphia.
+The week after the New York premiere, the film opened at the Paramount Theatre, Boston; the Woods Theatre, Chicago, and the Arcadia Theatre, Philadelphia.
 After nine weeks of release at the DeMille and the Baronet, the film was released in neighborhood New York theaters, the first time a film had played on Broadway and the neighborhood theaters simultaneously.

 Promotion

 Hitchcock did most of the promotion himself, forbidding Leigh and Perkins to make the usual television, radio, and print interviews for fear of them revealing the plot.
 Even critics were not given private screenings but rather had to see the film with the general public, which may have affected their reviews.

-The film's original trailer features a jovial Hitchcock taking the viewer on a tour of the set, and almost giving away plot details before stopping himself.
+The film's original trailer features a jovial Hitchcock taking the viewer on a tour of the set and almost giving away plot details before stopping himself.
 It is "tracked" with Herrmann's Psycho theme, but also jovial music from Hitchcock's comedy The Trouble with Harry; most of Hitchcock's dialogue is post-synchronized.
-The trailer was made after completion of the film, and because Janet Leigh was no longer available for filming, Hitchcock had Vera Miles don a blonde wig and scream loudly as he pulled the shower curtain back in the bathroom sequence of the preview.
-Because the title Psycho instantly covers most of the screen, the switch went unnoticed by audiences for years.
-However, a freeze-frame analysis clearly reveals that it is Miles and not Leigh in the shower during the trailer.
+The trailer features Vera Miles with a blonde wig in place of Leigh, as she was no longer available for filming at the time.